TheSquake/charm-otp/README.md

 # charm-otp

 A simple, keyboard-driven TUI for managing and viewing OTP (TOTP) codes from an encrypted database.
-Built with [Charmbracelet](https://charmbracelet.com) tools.
+Built with [Charmbracelet](https://share.google/TcI5lznpK50mDAswY) tools
 ## Features

 - Password-protected access to OTPClient `.enc` databases